storybookjs/marko/docs/api/stories.md

 Storybook's Component Story Format (CSF) is the recommended way to [write stories](../writing-stories/introduction) since Storybook 5.2.
 [Read the announcement](https://medium.com/storybookjs/component-story-format-66f4c32366df) to learn more about how it came to be.

 <div style="background-color:#F8FAFC">
-TODO: add advanced readme link and if stories of api needs to be maintained)
+TODO: add advanced readme link added needs to be vetted
 </div>

 > If you are writing stories in the older `storiesOf()` syntax, you can find documentation in an [advanced README].

 In CSF, stories and component metadata are defined as ES Modules.
 Every component story file consists of a required **default export** and one or more **named exports**.

-CSF is supported in all frameworks except React Native, where you should use the [storiesOf API](../formats/storiesof-api/index) instead.
+CSF is supported in all frameworks except React Native, where you should use the [storiesOf API](https://github.com/storybookjs/storybook/tree/next/lib/core/ADVANCED.md) instead.

 #### Default export